Courtney Wisecarver

 There’s an even better option than a beach cart: rent beach equipment and add cabana service.
 Beach Cabana Services will set up beach chairs and a tent or umbrella in the morning.
 At the end of the day, they will remove the equipment from the beach.
 Repeat for each day of your vacation.

-The best Outer Banks beach for shells is widely believed to be Cape Point on Cape Hatteras National Seashore.
+The best Outer Banks beach for shelling is widely believed to be Cape Point on Cape Hatteras National Seashore.
 In fact, an island formed off of Cape Point in 2018 and was dubbed “Shelly Island” because of the sheer volume of shells there.
 Cape Point is not easily accessible to everyone.
 A 4-wheel drive vehicle and a beach driving permit are required, and there are times that the park service closes the beach to vehicles due to nesting shorebirds.

 Want to go shelling a bit closer to your vacation home?
 Walk the beach early and often.
 Catching a stunning sunrise over the ocean is an added bonus to getting up early to look for shells!
 The ideal time to find them is just after a storm has passed.
 A bounty of shells usually wash up after a nor’easter, when the ocean stops churning.
 The 4×4 beaches can be especially fruitful for shell collectors after a spring or fall nor’easter.